-Put medicines, vitamins, and supplements up and away out of reach and out of sight, even between doses.
+Put medicines and vitamins up and away-out of reach and out of sight, even between doses.

 Children are curious and put all sorts of things in their mouths.
-Even if you turn your back for less than a minute, they can quickly get into things that could hurt them.
+Even if you turn your back for less than a minute, they can guickly get into things that could hurt them.